 NOTE: The default claims used to authenticate a user account with an external IdP are name identifier, email, and subject.
 Custom claims are also available.
 You can set up custom claims when you add or edit an identity provider in the Identity & Access Management Portal.
+The default scopes used for authentication with an external OIDC IdP are openid and profile.
+Custom scopes are also available.
+You can set up custom scopes when you add or edit an OIDC identity provider in the Identity & Access Management Portal.
 See Identity Providers.
 Contact Customer Support if needed.